 "Ah!" said Mellors.
-"You only do it on condition,
+"You only do it on condition, then?"
+"Ouite!
+I only do it on that condition."
+The artist tried

-then?"

 "Quite!
 I only do it on that condition."
 The artist tried to put the utmost contempt of the other person into his speech.
 He put a little too much.